 Vineyards, apple trees, pears and much more are grown in Pera Pedi.
 It is worth noting that it is one of the first villages that cultivated the apple tree and became known throughout Cyprus as a predominantly apple producing village.

 The village has experienced many fluctuations in its population during its lifetime.
 In 1881 its population rose to 182 and rose again to 422 in 1946.
-Pera Pedi was subsequently beaten by asphyxiation, reducing its population to 130 in 1982.
+Pera Pedi's population was reduced due to urbanization to 130 in 1982.
 In 1992 the village had 84 inhabitants and in 2001 it had 66 inhabitants.
 In the 2011 census, Pera Pedi had 120 inhabitants.

 Photo: Constantinos Neophytou